jeftegoes/AwsOverview/AWS CloudFront.md

   - **HTTP Headers:** None - Whitelist.
   - **Cookies:** None - Whitelist - Include All-Except - All.
   - **Query Strings:** None - Whitelist - Include All-Except - All.
-- Control the TTL (0 seconds to 1 year), can be set by the origin using the **Cache-Control** header, **Expires** header...
+- Control the TTL (0 seconds to 1 year), can be set by the origin using the `Cache-Control` header, **Expires** header...
 - Create your own policy or use Predefined Managed Policies.
-- *All HTTP headers, cookies, and query strings that you include in the Cache Key are automatically included in origin requests.*
+- _All HTTP headers, cookies, and query strings that you include in the Cache Key are automatically included in origin requests._

 ### 3.2.1.
+Managing cache expiration

+- By default, each file automatically expires after 24 hours, but you can change the default behavior in two ways:
+  - To change the cache duration for all files that match the same path pattern, you can change the CloudFront settings for:
+    - **Minimum TTL**
+    - **Maximum TTL**
+    - **Default TTL**
+  - To change the cache duration for an individual file, you can configure your origin to add a `Cache-Control` header with the max-age or s-maxage directive, or an Expires header to the file.

+### 3.2.2.
 HTTP Headers

 - None:
   - Don't include any headers in the Cache Key (except default).
   - Headers are not forwarded (except default).
   - Best caching performance.
 - Whitelist:
-  - *Only specified headers* included in the Cache Key.
+  - _Only specified headers_ included in the Cache Key.
   - Specified headers are also forwarded to Origin.
 - Example: